Fashion Columbia 2012

 Guests entering the venue were greeted by a red carpet walkway leading to models wearing a selection of vintage pieces from fashion icon Eunice W. Johnson’s Fashion Fair collection.
 As the main event, the fashion show featured 45 designs, including menswear, evening gowns and dresses, from 15 talented and extremely creative fashion studies students.
 Models also wore Fashion Fair cosmetics, which was founded by Johnson.

-During the program, Columbia College alumna Lana Bramlette (’97) was awarded the Alumni Achievement in Fashion Design award, presented by Vice President of Institutional Advancement Eric Winston.
+During the program, Columbia College alumna Lana Bramlette (’97) was awarded the Alumni Achievement in Fashion Design award.
 Known by her fans as the “queen of hoops,” Lana is the face and force behind Lana Jewelry.
 Celebrity fashion icons such as Jennifer Lopez, Cameron Diaz, Kate Hudson, Zoe Saldana and Angelina Jolie own and wear her jewelry which are also featured in many films, TV shows, and magazine covers.

 A host committee dinner, rooftop reception, tented VIP lounge and post-show party all led to a memorable event for guests.
 Looking back on the evening, Event Chair and CEO of Johnson Publishing Desiree Rogers said, “Many of the designs intrigued me and I would have purchased them that evening.
 I could not help but think of how happy Eunice Johnson would have been to see such talent.
 It was a magical evening.”